 Limitations:

-- Macros are ugly. - No proofs. - Some operations may not fit the visitor framework; - Some binding forms do not easily fit in the low-level framework or in the higher-level DSL, e.g., Unbound's Rec.
+- C-like macros are currently required. - No proofs. - Some operations may not fit the visitor framework; - Some binding forms do not easily fit in the low-level framework or in the higher-level DSL, e.g., Unbound's Rec.